Ego War

-Ego War is the debut album by British electronic duo Audio Bullys, released on 3 June 2003 by Source Records.
+Ego War is the debut studio album by British electronic duo Audio Bullys, released on 3 June 2003 by Source Records.

 Promotion

 "We Don't Care" was the first single to be released from the album.
 The promotional video for the song had gained much controversy as it shows a young boy going through his life like an abrupt teenager.
 "We Don't Care" is featured on the Teen Wolf soundtrack and series 3 of Fresh Meat.